-Swedish Meatballs that are perfectly tender and spiced, served with creamy, savory, tangy gravy.
+Swedish Meatballs that are perfectly tender and spiced, served with creamy, savory, gravy.
 Comfort food at its best!

 - 4 slices white bread, no crusts